 In case you choose to drift while fishing for lingcod, it’s best to find a place where the current will take you from shallow to deeper water and not the other way around.
 Also, since lingcod seem to prefer certain structure types in an area, it’s a very good idea to mark a waypoint on your chartplotter wherever you catch one.
-Each spot where you catch one, has a good chance to be a lingcod lair, and provide you with one, two or more fish in the future.
+Each spot where you catch one, has a good chance to be a lingcod lair, and provides you with one, two, or more fish in the future.

 Bait and Lures for Lingcod

 Lingcod are aggressive predators and don’t shy away from big prey.
 In fact, due to their territorial nature, they sometimes attack fish just as big as they are, so you may be surprised that you may catch one not much bigger than the lure itself.
 Therefore don’t be afraid to use bigger lures.
 In terms of lures, large, shiny, silver jigs are always a good call.
 They don’t need to be extra fancy, and they don’t require a lot of action, just bounce them near the bottom.
 Diamond jigs or Norwegian Cod jigs (between 12-20oz) are great choices, but you can also go with some squid or octopus imitation jigs.